DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Microservice Full Link Grayscale New Capabilities](https://mp.weixin.qq.com/s/JL7Ru4nIiP2XuXwNiw2TtA)

-    This page mainly introduces the application scenarios and pain points of Alibaba Cloud MSE service governance based on the full-link grayscale capability and two new capabilities: white screen at runtime and configuration grayscale.
+    This page mainly introduces the use cases and pain points of Alibaba Cloud MSE service governance based on the full-link grayscale capability and two new capabilities: white screen at runtime and configuration grayscale.
     The white screen at runtime is used to gain insight into the traffic matching and running behavior of the whole link grayscale; the configuration grayscale refers to the grayscale capability that the ConfigMaps in the microservice application should have, so as to deal with the grayscale application’s special configuration value appeal.

 - [Kubernetes Cluster Utilization Improvement Practice](https://mp.weixin.qq.com/s/IAo41AZ0aAkIxY-JzonXMQ)